 Cyclamen: Most people think of the exotic florists’ cyclamen that produce large, magnolia-like blooms, but alas, they are only hardy to zone 9.
 If you live in a northern climate, try hardy cyclamen, hardy to zone 5.
 The flowers are slightly smaller, but just as beautiful.
 Plant cyclamen corms in mid-summer.

 Dahlia: Once you’ve mastered spring-blooming bulbs, try your hand at summer-blooming bulbs, such as dahlias.
 These flowers are planted in the spring after the last frost for a summer display of large, multi-petaled blooms.
 Dig them up and store them after the first few frosts.

-Day Lily: Day lilies are often found growing along ditches and in fields, a testament to their low-maintenance style.
+Day Lily: Day lilies are a hardy plant, often found growing along ditches and in fields, a testament to their low-maintenance style.
 Plant day lilies in full sun or partial shade.
 Divide them every two to three years.

 Delphinium: These majestic plants are a bit finicky, but earn their keep in beautiful spikes of blooms.
 They prefer cool summers, rich alkaline soil and moist conditions.
 Stake tall delphiniums to keep them from toppling.

 Foxglove: This old-fashioned plant is a bit hard to grow and may not reliably come back in cold climates.
 Plant it in partial shade.
 Foxglove prefers well-drained, moist, fertile soil.
 Foxglove is toxic.